 Resilience Matters Jane Kilthei, Principal Cowichan Bay, BC jane (at) resiliencematters.ca 250.715.1007

-Resilience Matters’ Principal Consultant, Jane Kilthei, is an experienced facilitator and coach with an extensive background in communication, health care, the environment and community development and diplomas in Counseling and Group Facilitation from the Haven Institute and in Midwifery from the Michener Institute of Applied Health Sciences.
+Resilience Matters’ Principal Consultant, Jane Kilthei, is an experienced facilitator and coach with an extensive background in communication, health care, the environment and community development.
+She has Diplomas in Counseling and Group Facilitation from the Haven Institute, a Certificate in Midwifery from the Michener Institute of Applied Health Sciences and a degree in English Literature and Journalism.
 She takes a relational, collaborative, values-based approach to working with individuals, couples, communities, non-profit groups and businesses to build resilience and capacity, improve communications, untangle conflicts, hone in on your theory of change and take things to the next level in getting where you want to go.
 Whether you’re looking for individual coaching to navigate a transition in your life or help in moving forward on a complex community collaboration, Jane has the experience and skills to support you.
 She brings an open heart and a strong desire to make the world a more connected, compassionate, equitable and regenerative place to all her work.
 Jane and her Resilience Matters team, with their diverse backgrounds, talents and areas of expertise, are committed to supporting individuals, groups and community organizations build resilience in the Cowichan region and beyond.
 Resilience Matters provides one-on-one coaching, group facilitation and consulting.
 We can also assemble a team that is a match for the work you or your organization or group needs to get done.